stefanoviel/moviesevolution/index.md

 The 25 most popular movies were selected by ranking movies every year by the number of votes on IMDB.
 We aren’t taking the ratings into account because what we were trying to estimate with this metric is how many people have watched the movie.
 So a movie can be a perfect 10/10 while only 4 people actually watched it.

-The following plot reports a moving average with windows size 5.

 ![](https://lh7-us.googleusercontent.com/s3_UeHH1KUaGqdW_luSKUtalfYLmnj-cQ0zxaN74v4sMhKcnZfUnjcFM-Qtqg1NJXDd7dePZdTrs3DQHePoKgJU75HkBc8Db0sr5FOKVVn_xm6jvY39c7SNYebWucpahjLaQYEtUDJNgNE7xN1qMwKQ)

 The plot shows some clear trends: